-A portable wood shredder will be used occasionally to process used, scrap, and/or damaged wooden pallets into reusable materials such as mulch and biomass fuel.
+A portable wood shredder (Rotochopper MC-266) will be used to process used, scrap, and/or damaged wooden pallets into reusable materials such as mulch and biomass fuel.
+The MC-266 comes standard with a grinding chamber water injection dust control system.
+The applicant will also add an optional spray bar for increased dust suppression.
 This process promotes sustainability and supports a circular economy by reducing landfill waste repurposing waste.
+Wood shredder operations will be limited to Monday - Friday from 10:00 am to 2:00 pm.